Holiday of My Lifetime

-Holiday of My Lifetime is a documentary series is hosted by Len Goodman.
+Holiday of My Lifetime is a documentary series hosted by Len Goodman.
 It began on 20 October 2014, and concluded on 4 March 2016.

 Format

 Goodman and a celebrity guest travel to a favourite childhood holiday location of that guest within the United Kingdom.
 Goodman meets with local historians and residents to get an insight into how the places have changed over the decades.